Breastfeeding is Hard – The Struggle Is Real !

 Have you had difficulty with breastfeeding your little one?
-Were you surprised because you were told that breastfeeding comes naturally?
+Were you surprised because you were told breastfeeding comes naturally?
 Breastfeeding, just like anything new, requires time, patience, practice, and problem solving.
 Just because a body is biologically predisposed to something, does not mean it will be easy.
 It can be frustrating, especially during this emotional time in a new family’s life.

-Have you ever been told that your milk “didn’t come in,” that your breasts may be too small, or your nipples are not sufficient for breastfeeding?
-A lot of women are told or feel that the reason they are unable to breast feed is because of them.
-It can feel defeating, that your body has somehow failed what it was supposed to do naturally.
+Have you been told that your milk didn’t come in?
+Or that your breasts were too small or your nipples are not sufficient for breastfeeding?
+Many women are told or feel that the reason they are unable to breast feed is because of them.
+A women might feel defeated if they think their body has somehow failed them.
+Because breatfeeding is natural, right?
 This can make a new mom feel awful and have negative, lingering effects.
 This is not to discount that some women may have increased difficulty due to physiologic and anatomical reasons that may require a little extra help.

 What can help save sanity and the breastfeeding relationship?
 Involve a person with knowledge about both breastfeeding and how a baby eats and swallows, such as a Speech-Language Pathologist (SLP) with credentials in breastfeeding, like a Certified Lactation Counselor (CLC).
 Many people associate speech therapy with helping kids say their sounds, read, or improve language skills.
 A lot of people are unaware that speech therapists also focus on all aspects of feeding and swallowing.
 These pediatric specific professionals understand barriers to safe feeding and swallowing, mostly when related to bottle feeding.
 However, combining that knowledge with a lactation credential, allows the speech therapist to have the specialized ability to understand the mechanics and physiology behind lactation and breastfeeding.